strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/amazon-polly.md

 ### Prerequisites {#prerequisites}

-The Amazon Polly connector requires Mendix Studio Pro version 9.18.0 or above.
+The latest version of the Amazon Polly connector requires Mendix Studio Pro version 9.24.2 or above.

-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS authentication connector version 2.1 or higher](https://marketplace.mendix.com/link/component/120333).
-If you are using the Amazon Polly Connector version 2.0 or higher, it requires the AWS Authentication connector version 3.0 or higher.
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS authentication connector version 3.2.0 or higher](https://marketplace.mendix.com/link/component/120333).
+You will require the AWS Authentication connector version 3.2.0 or higher.
 For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

 ### Licensing and Cost